03 Mar 4 Essential Things About Your Hot Water Heater!(Last Updated On: September 20, 2018)

 The pressure relief valve is a safety device.

 The valve is located on the side or top of the tank and it ensures the water pressure and temperature stay at a safe operating level.

 For reference, International Plumbing Code 504.5 requires no more than 210 degrees Fahrenheit and 150 PSI.
-If the tank temperatures and/or pressures are not monitored the tank can explode, ala the recent Allstate commercial.
+If the tank temperatures and/or pressures are not monitored the tank can explode, ala the classic Allstate commercial.

 While you may think that is a bit extreme, it can happen…just watch Mythbusters.

 The valve should be tested annually as sediment build-up can corrode the valve seat, rendering the valve useless.

 - Tested water should flow out the valve freely when you pull up on the handle.

 - When you release the handle the valve should close causing the water to stop flowing.